 Precautions should be taken to avoid being caught on exposed peaks and ridge tops during northern Arizona’s regular summer thunderstorms.
 Plan ahead: watch approaching storms and get to a safe area before the storms hit.
 The safest places to be, if you do get caught in a storm, are forested areas away from ridge tops, ledges, rock outcroppings, or the tallest trees.

 Several factors make it necessary to implement some restrictions — the fragile habitat of the Peaks, a threatened plant species, the Kachina Peaks Wilderness designation, and the municipal watershed for the City of Flagstaff in the Inner Basin.

-PLEASE NOTE: There is no hiking in the summer from the top of the scenic chairlift, other than a short trail to the upper observation point.
+PLEASE NOTE: There is no backcountry hiking in the summer from the top of the scenic gondola, other than a short trail to the upper observation point.